markv58/PiCamMonitor/POLYGLOT_CONFIG.md

     Key.
 Value
     cam1       http://user:password@192.192.192.192:1234/mjpg/Cam1/video.mjpg\&stream=2

 On BlueIris you can set the stream preferences.
 See BI help section.

-If you have no cam(#) the value must be 'none'.
-Fill the camera paths from 1 to 4 for the best results.
-A single or multi camera feed will not play if there is no camera for the feed.

 - Cams 1+2 plays cam1 and cam2 in 2 equal size windows
 - Cams 3+4 plays cam3 and cam4 in 2 equal size windows